-The policy and procedures are implemented within the framework of relevant national legislation and guidance which includes: Working Together to Safeguard Children: A guide to inter agency working to safeguard and promote the welfare of children, HM Government, July 2018, and Keeping Children Safe in Education, statutory guidance for schools and colleges, DfE, 2020.
+The policy and procedures are implemented within the framework of relevant national legislation and guidance which includes: Working Together to Safeguard Children: A guide to inter agency working to safeguard and promote the welfare of children, HM Government, July 2018, and Keeping Children Safe in Education, statutory guidance for schools and colleges, DfE, 2023 and After School clubs, community activities, and tuition, safeguarding guidance for providers.
+DFE September 2023.